github/developer.github.com/content/v3/oauth_authorizations.md

 This method will create a new authorization for the specified OAuth application, only if an authorization for that application doesn't already exist for the user.
 The URL includes the 20 character client ID for the OAuth app that is requesting the token.
-It returns the user's authorization for the application if one exists.
-Otherwise, it creates one.
+It returns the user's existing authorization for the application if one exists.
+Otherwise, it creates and returns a new one.

     PUT /authorizations/clients/:client_id